Dave App Review: Checking, Savings and More

 Side Hustle board to find quick cash

-A unique feature we haven’t seen anywhere else: Dave has a Side Hustle board where you could find quick jobs for quick cash.
+A unique feature we haven’t seen anywhere else: Dave has a Side Hustle board where you could find jobs to earn a little extra money on the side.
 It features anything from seasonal and temp positions, work-from-home opportunities and more.
 There’s also Survey, which is a service that pays you for completing questionnaires, up to $5 per survey.

 Where it falls short